michaelschueler/dynamics-w90/README.md

 * `ApplyField`: If `.true.`, the laser field will be read from file.
 Otherwise the field-free evolution will be computed.
 * `file_field`: Data file with three-dimensional electric field.
 The following format is expected: time (1st column), Ex (2nd column), Ey (3rd column), Ez (4th column).
 The time and field strength is expected in atomic units.

-After running the code the `hdf5` file `out/prefix_observables.h5` will be produced.
+If compiled with HDF5 support, after running the code the `hdf5` file `out/prefix_observables.h5` will be produced.
 The observables can be plotted by using the script `python_utils/plot_obs.h5`.
+Without HDF5 support there will be several output files `out/prefix_etot.txt`, `out/prefix_curr.txt` etc. that can directly be plotted or read by numpy's `loadtxt`.

 ### wann_evol_mpi.x ###